VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/architectures/online/README.md

 tail -f /var/log/syslog
 ```

-Once it has fininsh setting up, it will start the FastAPI server.
+It may take a while to finish the set up.
+Once it has finished, it will start the FastAPI
+server.
 To check its logs, run:
 ```shell
 tail -f /ml-api/ml-api.log
 ```

-Once `ml-api` instance is up and FastAPI is running, the endpoint will be available at port 8080.
+Once `ml-api` instance is up and FastAPI is running, a `/predict/{feature_id}` endpoint
+will be available at port `8080`.

 ## Feature Store